graduateclimateconference/graduateclimateconference.github.io/logistics.md

 # Location

 GCC 2023 will be on November 2 - 4, 2023 at the [Marine Biological Laboratory](https://www.mbl.edu/){:target="_blank"}, located in Woods Hole, Massachusetts.
 The drive between Woods Hole and Boston is approximately 1.5 hours.
 Transportation between Boston and Woods Hole will be provided.

-### More program and bus schedule information coming soon.
 Please email [gradclimateconference@gmail.com](mailto:gradclimateconference@gmail.com) for any inquries.
 Thank you!

 {% include note.html content="All the times are tentative and given in Eastern Time.
 This may be updated as bus schedules are confirmed.
 All attendees will be emailed with final transportation information closer to the conference." %}